c9s/CLIFramework/README.md

 - CLIApplication is inherited from CommandBase.
 - Command is also inherited from CommandBase.
-- To register a subcommand, we use the `registerCommand` method to register commands or subcommands.
+- To register a subcommand, we use the `addCommand` method to register commands or subcommands.
-    - The command class is optional, if command class name is omitted, then the `registerCommand` method will try to guess the *real* command class, and try to load the command class.
+    - The command class is optional, if command class name is omitted, then the `addCommand` method will try to guess the *real* command class, and try to load the command class.